Due to the 58th Presidential Inauguration, the U.S. Botanic Garden will be closed January 18-21, 2017. We will reopen at 10 a.m. on January 22.

 Dr. Ari Novy joined the U.S. Botanic Garden in 2012 and was appointed Executive Director in 2014.
 In this role, he leads the Garden's efforts to demonstrate the aesthetic, cultural, economic, therapeutic and ecological importance of plants to the well-being of humankind.
 This includes overseeing a staff of approximately 65 employees who work to maintain the Garden's facilities, steward its plant collections and facilitate visitor services and education.
 In addition, Dr. Novy oversees various innovative partnerships that seek to make plant science and horticulture relevant and accessible including the Garden's highly regarded Landscape for Life and Sustainable SITES programs.

-Dr. Novy is a plant biologist who brings a wide range of expertise in plant science and education to the USBG.
-He started his career in student support services with New York University in 2000.
+Dr. Novy is a plant biologist with a wide range of expertise in plant science and education.
+He started his career in student support services with New York University.
 He then worked as an estate gardener in Italy, researched sustainable agriculture in the Philippines, and served as an environmental consultant on infrastructure projects in the northeastern United States.